-Please use this space if you wish to add anything to explain or expand on the ratings given above :- a) b) Identifying and providing trustee training is a collaborative process between members of the panel and scheme officers to determine the appropriateness of the same.
+Princ iple D - Voting Not Compliant Fully Compliant a) ✓ given e use this space if you wish to above :- add anything to explain or expand on the ra given above :- Princ a) above :- iple E - Training/Facility Tir me/Expenses given Princ above :- iple E - Training/Facility Tir me/Expenses Princ a) above :- iple E - Training/Facility Tir me/Expenses given Princ a) above :- iple E - Training/Facility Tir me/Expenses Princ a) b) above :- Siple E - Training/Facility Tire Not Compliant me/Expenses a) Pleas 73A(1 above :- Siple E - Training/Facility Tir Not Compliant ase use this space to explain the Fully Compliant members of the panel and scheme officers to determine the appropriateness of the same.
 All appropriate costs/ expenses are approved by the Chief Treasury & Technical Officer and/or the Head of Financial Services within the identified Investment/Admin expenses budget.